onflow/flow/agendas/2024/sprint-kickoff/2024-07-05-Flow-Sprint-Kickoff.md

   - [In review: Epoch State Machines should not use parentState in their business logic](https://github.com/onflow/flow-go/issues/6019)

 * <ins>Data Availability:</ins>
-  - Continue rollout of local script execution on QuickNode
+  - Adjusted max script execution effort on public ANs to 10K (fails over to ENs)
   - KROK Team
      - In review
         - Add support for version beacon events to control script execution